 A time of change can make our lives seem difficult.
 But it also brings us opportunities.

-The first is to realise that it is not just our own lives but the entire world that is becoming more difficult to predict and control.
-Massive changes are happening in technology, politics, society, and the environment — so any project that anybody begins is likely to turn out differently from the way they expected.
+The first is when we realise that it’s not just our own life that is becoming more difficult to predict and control but the entire world.
+So many changes are happening in technology, politics, society, and the environment that any project, started by any person, is likely to turn out differently from the way they planned or expected.
 It’s not just us, it’s everything.

-Accepting this enables us to let go of our emotional attachment to achieving a specific outcome and yet still do our best to achieve it.
-Then, if things don’t turn out in the way we expected, it becomes easier to move on to our next attempt to create whatever matters most to us.
+Realising and accepting this enables us to let go of our emotional attachment to achieving any outcome and yet still do our best to achieve it.
+And then, if things don’t turn out in the way we wanted, it is easier to move on.
 This is the attitude that enabled Thomas Edison to invent the lightbulb: “I have not failed,” he said, “I’ve just found 10,000 ways that don’t work.”

-The second stage is to realise that if we can’t rely on the outside world to turn out as we expect then it becomes more important than ever to give ourselves the internal stability and guidance we need.
-The more deeply we know who we are and who we most want to become, the more deeply we will understand our own purpose and values and what a worthwhile life looks like to us, and the more we then will be able to respond with focus, flexibility, and enthusiasm, no matter what happens.
-Then, as Zig Ziglar said, “When obstacles arise, you change your direction to reach your goal; you do not change your decision to get there.”
+The second stage is to realise that if we can’t rely on the outside world to provide us with stability and predictability then it is more important than ever to give ourselves the internal stability and direction we need.
+The more deeply we understand our own purpose and values and what a worthwhile life looks like to us, the more deeply we will know who we are and who we most want to become, and the more we will then be able to respond with focus, flexibility, and enthusiasm no matter what happens.
+The more deeply we know ourselves in these ways, the more deeply we will understand that, as Zig Ziglar put it, “When obstacles arise, you change your direction to reach your goal; you do not change your decision to get there.”

-So don’t be afraid to fail, choose to grow — and create the future you most want.
+So don’t be afraid to fail, choose to grow.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.